Thirsty Merc: 2014: Acoustic Anniversary Album

+2015: Shifting Gears

+Following a successful crowd funding campaign in 2015, Thirsty Merc hit the legendary Birdland Studios in Melbourne to record Shifting Gears.
+It was released on September 4th, 2015.
+Their first full length album of new material in around 5 years, it was a return to their rock roots, and was 100% independently owned, recorded and released by the band.
+The new album led to over 150 live shows across 3 massive tours.
+Shifting Gears was produced and mixed by Lindsay Gravina in Melbourne, and Mastered by Grammy nominated engineer Emily Lazar in New York.
+The single 'The Good Life' was also nominated for 'Rock Work Of The Year' at the 2017 APRA awards.

+2019: LIVE!

+Thirsty Merc recorded and released a live album in 2019 featuring 15 songs.
+All tracks except 9 and 13 were recorded live at the Gasometer Hotel, Melbourne by Dave Weir.
+Tracks 9 and 13 were recorded live at The Triffid, Brisbane.
+The album was mixed by Lindsay Gravina and Rai Thistlethwayte at Birdland Studios.

-Celebration
+2022: Celebration

 On 30 May 2022 Thirsty Merc announced on their official instagram page they will release their next studio album, Celebration, on 17 June 2022.
 This will be accompanied with a national tour, Celebration 2022, taking place between July and September of the same year.
 The album features reimagined covers of well known Australian songs from different decades.
 The lead single, released with the album announcement, is a cover of Daryl Braithwaite's As the Days Go By.
 Other confirmed songs include Who Listens To The Radio, That’s When I Think of You, Bad Habits and The Seekers's 1966 hit Hey There, Georgy Girl.